 Here’s another example – just 3 out of 10 pure equity schemes (i.e., not including hybrid) in HDFC have an AUM of over Rs 10,000 crore.
 Of these, just one equity scheme is over Rs 20,000 crore.
 Similarly, not a single scheme in Nippon AMC is over Rs 20,000 crore crore and just one scheme is even over Rs 10,000 crore.

 As far as the ‘large’ AMCs and fund sizes go, the following is worth noting:

 - Many of the yesteryear top performers in the ‘large’ AMCs are no longer among the top performers.
 Money moved away from them.
 One can say it is a self-correcting mechanism.

 - Such AMCs may continue to look large on a whole due to liquid and debt money from institutional space and because of their vintage (as MF is a slow growing business and takes time to scale).
 But the equity schemes in these large AMCs are not necessarily large.

 - Money moving away does not necessarily improve fund performance.
 For example, Aditya Birla Sun Life Frontline Equity’s AUM fell from Rs 20,200 crore 2 years ago to Rs 17,400 crore in July 2020.

 - The reverse is also true that money has flowed into funds that show performance and yet these funds have managed to do well.
 The table above will show you that many of the top performing funds have AUM of over Rs 10,000 crore.

 Let’s take the one of the fund houses mentioned in this query.
 Mirae Asset Emerging Bluechip has the largest AUM in the large and midcap category (despite restricting flows) and still does very well.
-Axis Bluechip has about Rs 16,000 crore of AUM and is among the top in the large-cap category.
+Axis Bluechip has about Rs 16,000 crore of AUM and is among the top in the large cap equity fund category.